wimglenn/pytest-raisin/README.md

 ## Advanced Usage

-In most use-cases, the default behaviour of considering exceptions to be equivalent if the [args]{.title-ref} attributes have matching tuples should be satisfactory.
+In most use-cases, the default behaviour of considering exceptions to be equivalent if the [args](https://docs.python.org/3/library/exceptions.html#BaseException.args) attributes have matching tuples should be satisfactory.
 However, some 3rd-party exception classes have additional logic inside them (e.g. Django\'s `ValidationError`) and you might want to provide a more custom assertion here.